This post may contain affiliate links. Read the full disclosure here

 Chamomile tea is also known to improve sleep quality , especially when taken regularly over several weeks.

 Chamomile tea has been used medicinally for thousands of years, and it has some scientific evidence that it may reduce anxiety.
 The most likely active ingredient in the tea is apigenin, which can block the effects of cortisol, a hormone released when you’re stressed.

 Cortisol can trigger feelings of anxiety, so blocking its effects could help make you feel less anxious.
 Other ingredients in the tea may also have mild tranquilizing (relaxing) effects.

 Research shows that chamomile tea may help reduce feelings of stress and anxiety.
 A recent study found that chamomile reduced how frequently participants experienced severe anxiety compared to a placebo .
 Another study showed that chamomile reduced anxiety in people with generalized social phobia.

-Interestingly, a study in mice showed that chamomile extract increases GABA levels, which has been shown to reduce anxiety in humans.
+Interestingly, a study in mice showed that chamomile extract reduced GABA levels, which has been shown to reduce anxiety in humans.
 GABA is a neurotransmitter that helps regulate your mood and relax your muscles.
 So if you’re looking for a natural way to reduce stress and anxiety, consider drinking some chamomile tea!

 Best Chamomile Tea for anxiety Management:

 This tea contains passionflower, chamomile, lavender, and lemon balm.
 These herbs are known to have anti-anxiety effects.
 It also has tangerine peel and orange peel for extra flavor.